junwatu/openai-tokens-dashboard/blog/README.md

 2. **Front-End (Client-Side)**:

     - **React**: The front-end will be developed using the React JavaScript library.
 React's component-based approach and virtual DOM will enable efficient rendering and ensure a responsive user interface.
-    - **User Interface Components**: We will design and develop reusable UI components that will be used to create the dashboard interface.
-These components will handle user interactions, data visualization, and data filtering/search functionalities.

 3. **Back-End (Server-Side)**:

     - **Node.js**: The back-end will be built using Node.js, a popular server-side JavaScript runtime.
 Node.js provides an event-driven, non-blocking I/O model, making it suitable for handling concurrent requests and real-time updates.
     - **Express.js**: We will use Express.js, a web application framework for Node.js, to simplify the development of RESTful APIs and handle routing, middleware, and request/response handling.
     - **GridDB**: GridDB, a high-performance in-memory database, will be utilized for data management and storage.
 GridDB's distributed architecture and scalability features make it well-suited for handling large volumes of token usage data.
-    - **OpenAI API Integration**: The server-side code will integrate with the OpenAI API to retrieve token usage data and calculate the associated costs.
+    - **OpenAI API Integration**: The server-side code will integrate with the OpenAI API to retrieve token usage data.
 This integration will involve making API requests, handling authentication, and parsing the response data.

 4. **Data Flow**:
     - The client-side will communicate with the server-side through RESTful API endpoints exposed by the Node.js backend.
     - The server-side will interact with GridDB to store and retrieve token usage data efficiently.
-    - The server-side will also interact with the OpenAI API to retrieve real-time token usage information and perform cost calculations.
+    - The server-side will also interact with the OpenAI API to retrieve real-time token usage information.
     - The processed data will be sent back to the client-side as JSON responses, which will be used to update the dashboard's user interface.

 A clear separation of concerns between the front-end and back-end, allows for easy integration with external APIs, and provides a solid foundation for future enhancements and additions to the dashboard.